anyuzx/Prongs/src/contents/posts/2016-04-16-learn-lammps.md

 ---

-This is a note about learning `LAMMPS` source codes.
-This note focuses on compute style of `Lammps` which is used to compute certain quantity during the simulation run.
+This is a note about learning [LAMMPS](https://lammps.sandia.gov/) source codes.
+This note focuses on compute style of LAMPPS which is used to compute certain quantity during the simulation run.
 Of course you can as well compute these quantities in post-process, however it's usually faster to do it in the simulation since you can take advantage of the all the distance, forces, et al generated during the simulation instead of computing them again in post-process.
 I will go through the `LAMMPS` source code `compute_gyration.h` and `compute_gyration.cpp`.
 I am not very familiar with `c++`, so I will also explain some language related details which is what I learn when studying the code.
 Hope this article can be helpful when someone want to modify or make their own `Lammps` compute style.

 ## `compute_gyration.h`